dmaixner/todorr/README.md

 Open http://localhost:3000 in browser.

-## Dependencies
+## Data

-This app is using backend with API described here: [TODO-BE](https://github.com/morosystems/todo-be).
+This app is using localstorage to store all data.
+This means, all entered data is only stored on the device you are using to display the app and is not shared anywhere.

 ## Features